Elering/estfeed-datahub-docs/eng/01-datahub-description-and-general-principles-for-data-exchange.md

 A customer portal has been created where end-users are able to access their data, administer their representation rights, grant access rights to other persons and view the logs related to data requests regarding their metering points.

-In order to use the Datahub, a agreement must be entered into with the system operator for the use of the Datahub (except for end-users), which defines the rights and obligations between the parties for entering and requesting data in accordance with legislation.
+In order to use the Datahub, an agreement must be entered into with the system operator for the use of the Datahub (except for end-users), which defines the rights and obligations between the parties for entering and requesting data in accordance with legislation.

 **The system operator will ensure that operators can use the Datahub, by doing the following:**